Published 9 October 2019. Latest update made on 10 October 2020

 – their vulnerability to poachers and hunters

-The last three points above refers especially to ex-rehabilitants who have been released into a forest.
-All points above can have dire consequences on the future of a species fighting for its survival.
+The last three points above refer especially to ex-rehabilitants who have been released into a forest.
+All points above can have dire consequences on the future of a Critically Endangered species fighting for its survival.

 Orangutans are known to roam terrestrially around the SORC.
 They have also been seen at hotels and other tourist attractions outside the SORC.
 Research has shown that tourism at the SORC can increase the risk of disease transmission to the orangutans.